 By: Callie Rineer

 While the baby blues and postpartum depression have similar symptoms, baby blues tend to only last the first two weeks postpartum, and symptoms go away on their own.
-Postpartum depression develops anytime up to 12 months postpartum and tends to linger, and not go away on its own.
+Postpartum depression develops anytime up to 12 months postpartum and tends to linger.
+Postpartum Depression does not go away on its own.
 While the baby blues can feel overwhelming and challenging, symptoms are often relieved once baby is soothed, and mom is rested and validated.
 Postpartum depression symptoms are more severe, often preventing you from functioning as you would like, and are not relieved with reassurance.
 Symptoms can often include suicidal thoughts, and inability to care for your newborn.

 Living with postpartum depression is often like meeting another very strange version of yourself from a parallel universe.
 You might have appetite and sleep problems, and trouble concentrating and making decisions.
 If it’s not the irritability and anger that makes you wonder who you’ve become, maybe it’s the withdrawal from family or lack of interest in your baby.
 The first year after delivery comes with a high divorce rate among couples, and postpartum depression is an enabling factor.
 Many spouses become confused with the new behavior and question why their partner is no longer acting like the person they once knew.